kbgar24/click-translate-extension/README.md

-# gtmetrix-extension
+# quick-language
-My first Chrome Extension - Allows users to check the speed of their websites, as measured by GTmetrix
+My first Chrome Extension - Allows users to double click on a word and see it's translation